23 January 2022 [edited 27 August 2025]

 Don’t just trust my word for any of this, though, here is a much better articulation of how dendrochronology works.
 It was written by Robert Howard and Alison Arnold of the Nottingham Tree-ring Dating Laboratory – an organisation with over 30 years of experience in the field.

-The principal objection to dendrochronology is summed up in the title of this blog article: “Dendrochronology dates the timber, not the building!”
+One of the principal objections to dendrochronology is summed up in the first line of this blog article: “Dendrochronology dates the timber, not the building!”
 The inference is that all dendrochronology can do is tell us when the tree was felled, rather than when work on the building commenced.

 Those who object to the accuracy of dendrochronology, in dating specific phases of construction, usually point towards the practice of using “seasoned” timber.
 They note that the timber may have been stockpiled in a yard for significant periods of time prior to purchase and use.